All About Video

 Overview

-The CMS allows users to upload video media to the Media library.
-Video files can be linked to, downloaded or played in a pop-up video player on the live site.
+Ekklesia 360 allows users to upload video files to the Media library, and those videos can be linked to, downloaded or played in a pop-up video player on the live site.

-To support a wide audience of devices, the CMS will attempt to create FLV (Flash) versions of the video file upon uploading, so that embedded video players have both the original format and the Flash version to draw from as a fallback, in case one version is not supported.
+To support a wide audience of devices, the Ekklesia will attempt to create MP4 (H.264) versions of the video file upon uploading.

 Supported video formats